Maslow Software

 6. Clear limits.

-7. Axis will begin lowering until it detects the probe, at which point it will automatically reset to zero (see Touch probe).
+7. Axis will start lowering until finds the probe then set zero automatically (see Touch probe).

 8. Moves the router up (away from the work piece).